 - Fast Performance

 Ultimately, the right web analytics product depends on the needs of your environment.
 That said, here are our choices:

 Angelfish installs easily, the reports look great and load quickly, it works with SharePoint, and we love the details it provides.
 This would be a more difficult choice if WebTrends On-Premises and NetInsight were still available, but it doesn’t diminish the fact that Angelfish is an impressive web analytics software product.

 Open Source Recommendation: Open Web Analytics

 This was a tough decision.
-We like Piwik - it has more features, a larger user base, and a broad support/consulting network.
-But Piwik is difficult for non-technical users to implement, and we've heard too many stories about it requiring ongoing attention from a mySQL DBA, especially with high traffic sites.
-Open Web Analytics doesn't have as many features or users as Piwik, but it works well enough and we like the clean, familiar interface.
+Matomo has more features, a larger user base, and a broad support/consulting network.
+But Matomo is difficult for non-technical users to implement, and it’s mission is to be an open source version of Google Analytics (i.e. why not just use Google Analytics?).
+We’ve also heard too many stories about Matomo requiring ongoing attention from a mySQL DBA, especially with high traffic sites.
+Open Web Analytics doesn’t have as many features or users as Matomo, but it works well enough and we like the clean, familiar interface.

 Thanks for reading!